stephane-caron/pymanoid/README.md

 ## Features

-- Custom inverse kinematics (IK) solver, slower than IKFast but taking into account redundancy, high-DOF systems and general objectives such as center-of-mass position or angular-momentum tracking
+- Inverse kinematics (IK) implementing a [weight-prioritized multi-task solver](https://hal.archives-ouvertes.fr/hal-01247118).
+Also known as *generalized IK* or *whole-body IK*, this approach allows general objectives such as center-of-mass (COM) or angular-momentum tracking.
-- Jacobians and hessians for the center of mass, ZMP and angular momentum
+- Jacobians and hessians for the COM, zero-tilting moment point (ZMP), angular momentum, ...
-- Calculation of contact-stability criteria: contact wrench cones, stability polygons, etc.
+- Contact-stability criteria: contact wrench cones, stability polygons, ...

 ## Installation